astro/microvm.nix/doc/src/microvm-command.md

 # Imperative MicroVM management with the `microvm` command

-Compartmentizing services in an infrastructure landscape allows us to conduct maintainance individually and without affecting unrelated MicroVMs.
+Compartmentalizing services in an infrastructure landscape allows us to conduct maintenance individually and without affecting unrelated MicroVMs.
 The `microvm` command helps with that.

 ## Create a MicroVM